paprzyby/libft/README.md

 <br>
 <br>
 <h2>Summary</h2>
-Libft was more than just a coding challenge; it was a lesson in self-reliance and attention to detail.
 Without relying on external libraries, I learned to solve problems from the ground up.
 This project has made me more confident in my ability to understand and build the tools I need for any task.
 It also taught me the value of perseverance, as debugging and testing each function required patience and determination.
 In summary, Libft was a foundational experience that strengthened my programming skills and prepared me for more complex challenges ahead.
 It was my first step into creating something both functional and personal—a toolkit I will carry with me throughout my coding journey.